medorion/medorion_data_engineering_task/README.md

 ## Requirements
 Based on the information in those files, our decision model decide which message we will send to each member.

-The data science team train the model using a features set that is calculated for each member.
+The data science team train the model using a features set that is calculated for each **active** member.

 Here are the features that we need to create:
 - `gender`